EPCCed/dirac-docs/docs/tursa-user-guide/spack.md

 ## Custom configuration

 Spack is configured using YAML files.
-The central installation on ARCHER2 made available to users is configured to use pre-installed software and to allow you to start installing software to your `/home` directories right away, but if you wish to make any changes you can provide your own overriding
+The central installation on Tursa made available to users is configured to use pre-installed software and to allow you to start installing software to your `/home` directories right away, but if you wish to make any changes you can provide your own overriding